CERTCC/SSVC/doc/version_1/048_coordination.md

 The publication decision for us is a binary yes/no.
 These two decisions are not the entirety of vulnerability coordination, but we leave further details of the process for future work.

+Different coordinators have different scopes and constituencies.
+See [@householder2020cvd, 3.5] for a listing of different coordinator types.
+If a coordinator receives a report that is outside its own work scope or constituency, it should make an effort to route the report to a more suitable coordinator.
+The decisions in this section assume the report or vulnerability in question is in the work scope or constituency for the coordinator.

 ## Coordination Triage Decisions

-We take three priority levels in our decision about whether and how to coordinate a vulnerability based on an incoming report:
+We take three priority levels in our decision about whether and how to coordinate a vulnerability [@householder2020cvd, 1.1] based on an incoming report:

  - Decline - Do not act on the report.
 May take different forms, including ignoring the report as well as an acknowledgement to the reporter that we will not act and suggest the reporter to go to vendor or publish if unresponsive.
  - Track - Receive information about the vulnerability and monitor for status changes but do not take any overt actions.